Airgap Portal

 Editing the version number for an existing product in the Products page

-Task flow: Create a default configuration
+• Create a new custom configuration

 Configuration Manager page of the Airgap Portal